priscillayouziqian/codeChallenge/README.md

 # codeChallenge

 Everyday coding challenge for JavaScript.
-This is me [below GIFs] when I try to solve a coding challenge at the **beginning.** But when I keep pushing it, I am addicted to it surprisingly.
+This is me [below GIFs] when I try to solve a coding challenge at the **beginning.** But keep pushing, more fun.

 ![alt tag](https://media.giphy.com/media/HLB0nLA36GCCo6JuB5/giphy.gif)